 Enjoy the eternally pleasant weather of the area as you trek to Green Valley View or Dolphin’s nose, where you can admire the scenic panoramas of this natural wonderland, or immerse yourself in the serenity of Kodai Lake or Berjarim Lake.

-What is the best time to visit Kodaikanal?: The best time to visit Kodai is during early summer or winter season.
-Do not ever try to go during rainy / monsoon season or there is a forecast for rain during your travel.
+What is the best time to visit Kodaikanal?: The best time to visit Kodai is during the early summer or winter season.
+Do not ever try to go during the rainy / monsoon season or there is a forecast for rain during your travel.

-Attractions: Pillars Rocks, Kodai Lake, Coaker’s Walk, Green Valley View, Bear Shola Falls, Devil’s Kitchen, Dolphin’s Nose, Bryant Park, and Berijam Lake.
+Most-visited attractions near Kodaikanal: Pillars Rocks, Kodai Lake, Coaker’s Walk, Green Valley View, Bear Shola Falls, Devil’s Kitchen, Dolphin’s Nose, Bryant Park, and Berijam Lake.